konolga/Chat/README.md

 ### Server side with Node.js, Express and Socket.io

-The server manage sall the communication in the platform using bidirectional communication technologies.
+The server manages all the communication in the platform using bidirectional communication technologies.
-The platform run on two different ports(one on 8080 and the other on 8081) Using Redis to manage communications between the servers
+Using Redis to manage communications between the sockets